Swollen Cheek: A Dental Emergency

 Are you experiencing a swollen cheek?
 With or without pain – please come in and see a dentist now!
-You may have swelling in one or even in both of your cheeks, which might be coming from inside or outside your mouth.
+You might have swelling in one or even in both of your cheeks, which might be coming from inside or outside your mouth.
 Whatever the circumstances, it’s important to diagnose the underlying cause of your swollen cheek as soon as possible.

 If it’s been awhile since you’ve seen a dentist because you’re afraid, we can offer options that are easier by using one of three types of sedation during your treatment:

 •nitrous oxide (also referred to as laughing gas)

 •oral sedation (also referred to as conscious sedation)

 •general anesthesia (also referred to as IV sedation)

 Below are some of the common reasons for swelling in the cheek area.

 An abscessed tooth usually occurs because of serious tooth decay that has made its way to the tooth’s root and caused an intense infection.